-Little Apocalypse – The Greek word translated “revelation” in Revelation 1:1 is apokalupsis.
+Little Apocalypse – The Greek word translated as “revelation” in Revelation 1:1 is apokalupsis.
 This is transliterated to English as apocalypse.
 Matthew 24 is sometimes called the little apocalypse because it contains Jesus’ most comprehensive description of future events.

-Variations confirms reliability – The three chapters closely resemble each other, but there are also many differences.
-The similarity of the chapters is quite amazing, if one remembers that these gospels were written about 30 years after Jesus was on earth.
+Variations confirm reliability – The three chapters closely resemble each other, but there are also many differences.
+The similarity of the chapters is quite amazing if one remembers that these gospels were written about 30 years after Jesus was on earth.
 Prior to that Christians mainly relied on verbal teachings.
 The variations actually confirm the truth of the Bible because they show that these are the reports of three different people of the same events.

 Interpretation of the variations – When at least two of the three authors agree, one can accept their report as factual.
 When one author mentions something which the other two do not, it will be assumed that that was also actually said, for “the Helper, the Holy Spirit … will teach you all things, and bring to your remembrance all that I said to you” (John 14:26).